 Donnie Welch Poetry Training

 Donnie trains other educators, provides webinars, and is happy to travel to train others.
-He has a website that has a book of lesson plans for poetry workshops and a methodology book for doing gross motor play in the workshops.
-Just contact him via his website if you are interested in having him train you or your staff.
+He has a Patreon page where you can find out more if you are interested in his products or having him train you or your staff.

 Thank you to Donnie Welch for taking the time to share his wonderful developmental work with us!
-You can support his efforts through his Patreon page, purchase his books, check out his Instagram page or his YouTube channel, or sign up for his newsletter or inquire about his training and share this post to help spread the word about these fantastic workshops on Facebook or Twitter.
+You can support his efforts through his Patreon page, check out his Instagram page or his YouTube channel, and share this post to help spread the word about these fantastic workshops on Facebook or Twitter.
 Also if you have questions, comments, or related experiences to share, please feel free to do so in the Comments section below.